entando/entando-docs/vuepress/docs/v6.1/tutorials/ecr/tutorials/from-blueprint-to-de.md

     docker push <name-of-the-image:tag>

-### 5. Publish the bundle to a git repository and generate the EntandoDeBundle Kubernetes custom resource
+### 5. Publish the bundle to an Npm registry

-You should follow the latest instructions on how to [create a bundle from git repository](./create-ecr-bundle-from-git).
-Relevant part is from Initialize git and add remote repository step.

-To start you should either:

-- Add the `/bundle/` folder to the `.gitignore` file of your microservice project and initialize a new and different git repository for the bundle itself:

-        echo bundle >> .gitignore
+Now let’s publish the bundle to your private NPM registry.

     cd bundle/
-        git init

-- or copy bundle to a temporary folder and work on that:

-        cp -r bundle/ /tmp/bundle
-        cd /tmp/bundle
-        git init
+    npm publish . --registry=<your-private-registry-url>

+### 6. Generate the EntandoDeBundle Kubernetes custom resource

+You should now be able to generate an EntandoDeBundle custom resource using the `entando-bundle` command-line tool.

+> **Warning**
+>
+> Make sure both the NPM registry where you published the bundle and the Docker registry where you published the docker image are accessible in read mode without restrictions.

+    entando-bundle from-npm <your-bundle-name> --dry-run --registry=<your-private-registry> [--name=<custom-name>] [--namespace=<namespace-to-deploy>] > jhipster-bundle.yaml

 ### 7. Deploy the EntandoDeBundle custom resource on the cluster